Polis (pōləs): city (Greek); a community characterized by a sense of making a difference for the greater good

 The Polis Center is nationally recognized as a dynamic urban-centered, learning environment with highly professional staff who excel in partnerships, real-world application, and winning solutions for the communities.
 From inception, The Polis Center has been guided by core values that include: making a difference, collaboration, developing creative solutions to real-world problems, accountability, integrity, respect, and stewardship.

 In 1994, we published a 1,600-page encyclopedia that provides a comprehensive social, cultural, economic, historical, political, and physical description of Indianapolis.
-It is hailed as a national model for urban encyclopedias.
-We are developing the digital Encyclopedia of Indianapolis, which launched November 2021.
+It was hailed as a national model for urban encyclopedias.
+We developed an updated, digital Encyclopedia of Indianapolis, which launched November 2021.
 The web-based, free-access Encyclopedia of Indianapolis aims to be the major source of information on the city and region.
-Designated a legacy project of the Indianapolis Bicentennial Commission, the digital Encyclopedia of Indianapolis will integrate and access the explosion and fragmentation of knowledge created both as born-digital information and as a large new digital archive.
+Designated a legacy project of the Indianapolis Bicentennial Commission, the digital Encyclopedia of Indianapolis is the hub of an innovative knowledge environment, linking resources from multiple organizations across desktop and mobile devices.
+It is highly visual, interactive, and dynamic.